Arras People PM Benchmark Reports

 "Fantastic insight every year into the progress and changes in philosophy of our slowly maturing profession"

 Since 2005, the Arras People Project Management Benchmark Report has served as the UK's lone official declaration of the status of project management in the UK.

-No other report or study in the UK can match the window that the Benchmark Report provides into a nation sitting on the cusp of chartered professional status.
+No other report or study can match the independent window that the Benchmark Report provides into this expanding professional area.

 Previous feedback from readers of past Benchmark Reports:

 "Arras People have done another outstanding job with this year's report.
 Some very interesting results.
 Very much like how some of the contradictions many of us experience out there in the market have been exposed by the stats.
 Excellent."

 "Congratulations to you and your team for producing such an excellent publication.
 I’ve just perused the digital version and it accurately reflects the state of the PPM practitioner profession in the UK.
 Let’s just hope things continue to improve after the slow downs of recent years."

 "Arras People are viewed by PPM practitioners as progressing the profession; the Project Management Benchmark Report is just another example of this great work."

 Some of the highlights from this year's PMBR include: